 Is Catholicism Biblical?
-Do Catholic practices contradict the Bible?
-Let’s compare it to the Bible.
-Read 8 reasons why Catholicism contradicts the Bible.
+Are Catholic practices inline with the Bible?
+Let’s compare it to the Word & see 8 reasons why Catholicism contradicts the Bible.

 I have always had a deep interest in Catholicism and its practices.
 Coming from a family who used to be devout Catholics, I was always interested in their doctrine & beliefs.
 I never understood why Christianity had hundreds of different denominations, but Catholicism seemed to be a religion of its own.
 Don’t Christianity and Catholicism both believe the Bible is the word of God?

 Catholicism contradicts the Bible

 I would like to begin by saying that I have the deepest respect for Catholics & Catholicism.
 Having been to Catholic mass multiple times, I genuinely appreciate the sincerity and reverence these people have for God.
 Having also spent time abroad in Central America (which is predominantly Catholic), some of the nicest people I have ever met were followers of Catholicism.
 This article is by no means meant to bash or ridicule these people.
 I am merely trying to point out the contradictions between Catholicism and the Bible.

 The first and most blatant way Catholicism contradicts the Bible is their works plus faith doctrine.
 One of the main doctrines of Catholicism is works – that is, doing good deeds to work towards salvation.
 The first work a Catholic must do is to be baptized.
 After this, he or she must maintain their salvation by continuous works throughout their life to remain in a state of grace.

 However the Bible clearly states in Ephesians 2:8-9 :